RCIC-UCI-Public/website-rcic/docs/source/hpc3/reallocations.rst

    * Usage by any group is uneven throughout the year.
 Bursts of computing followed periods of reduced/no use is common.

 **To accommodate these challenges, these guiding principles are adopted**
-   * Allocations for a particular group are re-computed (re-allocation) every 6 months
+   * Allocations for a particular group are re-computed (reallocation) every 6 months
    * About 1/6th of all allocations are recomputed monthly
    * Use of hours in the previous 6 months should guide the actual allocation for the next interval
    * Unused hours in the previous 6 months are considered "lost."
 In other words, unused hours don't